 The preliminary plat shall cover the entire area owned or controlled by the subdivider even though only a small portion thereof is proposed for development at the time.
 The Plan Commission may waive this requirement where it is unnecessary to fulfill the purpose of the ordinance and undue hardship would result from strict application thereof.
-Where a subdivider has control of lands equal to or in excess of eighty (80) acres separated only by existing public roads or railroads, in lieu of a preliminary plat on the entire ownership, s/he may elect to submit a comprehensive development plan for her/his lands as provided for hereinafter.
+A phasing plan shall be included with the preliminary plat whenever the proposed subdivision will be developed in more than one phase.

-- 2. The preliminary plat shall be reviewed by the Department of Planning and Community and Economic Development for conformity with all ordinances, administrative rules and regulations, including title of ownership, encumbrances, easements, rights-of-way, leases, delinquent real estate taxes, special assessments, the necessary certificates, all other appropriate items, and plans which affect subdivisions; and it shall transmit a copy of the preliminary plat to appropriate City agencies, as determined by the Director of Planning and Community and Economic Development, for review and comment concerning matters within their jurisdiction.
-The Department of Planning and Community and Economic Development shall submit the comments to the Plan Commission. - 3.
+- 2. The preliminary plat shall be reviewed by the Department of Planning and Community and Economic Development for conformity with the comprehensive plan and any adopted neighborhood, sub-area and transportation plans, the Official Map, all ordinances, administrative rules and regulations, including title of ownership, encumbrances, easements, rights-of-way, leases, delinquent real estate taxes, special assessments, the necessary certificates, all other appropriate items, and plans which affect subdivisions; and it shall transmit a copy of the preliminary plat to appropriate City agencies, as determined by the Director of Planning and Community and Economic Development, for review and comment concerning matters within their jurisdiction.
+The Department of Planning and Community and Economic Development shall submit the comments and proposed conditions of approval to the Plan Commission. - 3.
 The Plan Commission shall submit the preliminary plat together with the recommendations of the Commission to the Mayor and Common Council.
-The Common Council shall, within ninety (90) days of filing of the plat for necessary action, unless the time is extended by agreement with the subdivider, take action to approve, approve conditionally, or reject the preliminary plat and shall state in writing or by resolution any conditions of approval or reasons for rejection.
-One copy of the preliminary plat shall be returned to the subdivider and one to the surveyor with the date and action endorsed thereon.
-Failure of the Common Council to act within the 90 days, or extension thereof, constitutes an approval of the preliminary plat. - 4.
+The Common Council shall, within ninety (90) days of filing of the preliminary plat for necessary action, unless the time is extended by written agreement with the subdivider, take action to approve, approve conditionally, or reject the preliminary plat and shall state in writing or by resolution any conditions of approval or reasons for rejection.
+Failure of

+- the Common Council to act within the ninety (90) days, or extension thereof, constitutes an approval of the preliminary plat. - 4.
 Approval or conditional approval of a preliminary plat shall not constitute approval of the final plat.
 Rather it shall be deemed an expression of approval or conditional approval of the layout submitted as a guide to the preparation of the final plat which will be subject to further consideration by the Plan Commission. - 5.
-Whenever it is proposed to replat a recorded subdivision or subdivisions, or any part of a recorded subdivision or subdivisions, the Plan Commission shall hold a public hearing on the proposed preliminary plat of the replat before taking action.
-When a preliminary plat of a replat is filed with the secretary of the Plan Commission, the secretary shall schedule a public hearing before the Plan Commission.
-The secretary shall mail notices of the proposed replat and of the scheduled hearing thereon at least ten (10) days prior to the time of such hearing to the owners of all properties situated within the limits of the exterior boundaries of the proposed replat, and to the owners of all properties within a radius of two hundred (200) feet of the exterior boundaries of the proposed replat. - (d) Final Plat Procedure. - 1.
-Sixteen (16) reproductions of the final plat (plus a sufficient number to be submitted to state agencies as required under the provisions of Wis.
-Stat. §
+Notice Required.
+Before taking action, the Plan Commission shall hold a public hearing on the proposed preliminary plat, including any preliminary plat of a replat of a recorded subdivision or subdivisions, or any part of a recorded subdivision or subdivisions.
+The Secretary shall mail notices of the proposed preliminary plat at least ten (10) days prior to the time of such hearing to the owners of all properties situated within the limits of the exterior boundaries of the proposed plat, and to the owners of all properties within a radius of two hundred (200) feet of the exterior boundaries of the proposed plat.
+Notice of the preliminary plat may be combined with any notice required for a zoning map amendment or other land use request requiring notice prior to Plan Commission action pursuant to MGO Chapter 28. - 6.
+For preliminary plats in the City's extraterritorial jurisdiction, copies of the approved street plans and profiles signed by the Town Chair and the subdivider shall be filed with and approved by the City Engineer.
+The subdivider may proceed with the installation of such approved improvements and under such regulations as the Town Board and the Metropolitan Sewerage Commission may require.
+Whenever connection with the water system of the City of Madison is desired, permission for such connection shall be obtained from the Common Council.